BMS for lithium-ion battery

 1. Over-current and Short Circuit Protection

-These protection concepts can be best understood with an example using one of Spaceflight Power’s batteries, it’s 12.8 volt 9 amp-hour battery with a maximum continuous discharge current of 20 amps.
+These protection concepts can be best understood with an example using one of Spaceflight Power’s batteries, its 12.8 volt 9 amp-hour battery with a maximum continuous discharge current of 20 amps.
 The first level of Over-Current Discharge Protection occurs when the battery discharges between 20 and 30 amps with a time delay of 10 seconds.
 To release the protection, the load needs to be removed for 15 seconds.
-The second level of protections occurs when the battery discharge between 25 and 35 amps for 3 seconds.
-The protection is again released upon remove of the load for 15 seconds.
+The second level of protection occurs when the battery discharge between 25 and 35 amps for 3 seconds.
+The protection is again released upon removal of the load for 15 seconds.
 The third level of protection occurs when the battery is discharged between 40 and 50 amps for 31 milliseconds.
-Like the other releases, the protection release upon removal of load for 15 seconds.
+Like the other releases, the protection is released upon the removal of load for 15 seconds.
 The multiple levels of protection allow the battery to discharge at a high rate to handle surge demands without damaging the battery.

-A short circuit of the battery is the most serious form of over-current condition.
+A short circuit of the battery is the most serious form of the over-current condition.
 It usually occurs when the electrodes are accidentally connected with a piece of metal.
-The BMS for lithium ion battery contains a balance circuit and additional circuitry that controls the parameters of the battery by protecting against over-discharging and over-discharging.
+The BMS for lithium-ion batteries contains a balanced circuit and additional circuitry that controls the parameters of the battery by protecting against over-discharging and over-discharging.
 The battery shuts down within 200-600 microseconds of an external short circuit, then resumes normal operation if the short circuit condition is removed.

 2. Over and Under Voltage